team-cymru/chronical-playbooks/README.md

 # Google SecOps Playbooks

-This repository contains the sample playbooks that uses the **Team Cymru Scout** integration in **Google SecOps SOAR** platform to gather intel and perform steps based on this intel.
+This repository contains the sample playbooks that uses the **TeamCymruScout** integration in **Google SecOps SOAR** platform to gather intel and perform steps based on this intel.

 These automated playbooks can be used as a reference to generate a custom workflow to fulfill your needs.